 Since its inception in 1995, more than 260 students have graduated from the Explorers Program.
 Over the past 10 years, 100% of students graduating from the program attended institutions of higher education.
 The Newark Museum is a place where Explorers find new mentors and make lifelong friends.

 Major funding provided by:

-With additional generous support from Victoria Foundation; Prudential Foundation; The New York Community Trust, Wattles Family Charitable Fund; Provident Bank Foundation; AT&T Foundation; United Airlines; Laura J. Niles Foundation; Charles E. and Edna T. Brundage Charitable Scientific and Wild Life Conservation Foundation; The Lucy and Eleanor Upton Charitable Foundation; Rich Moncrief; and Rochelle and Ronald Karp
+With additional generous support from Victoria Foundation; Prudential Foundation; The New York Community Trust, Wattles Family Charitable Fund; The Provident Bank Foundation; AT&T Foundation; United Airlines; Laura J. Niles Foundation; Charles E. and Edna T. Brundage Charitable Scientific and Wild Life Conservation Foundation; The Eleanor Upton Charitable Foundation; Aviation Development Council and Rochelle and Ronald Karp